SNUGNSS/snugnss.github.io/content/publication/ic_199604/index.md

 ---
-title: ""Detection and Estimation of Multipath Error in GPS Pseudorange Measurements using Signal-To-Noise Ratio in a Stationary Single-Frequency Receiver""
+title: "Detection and Estimation of Multipath Error in GPS Pseudorange Measurements using Signal-To-Noise Ratio in a Stationary Single-Frequency Receiver"
 authors:
 - Breivik
 - B.